zoom-c/docs/trezor-user/updatingfirmware.rst

 .. image:: images/clawupdateplugin.jpg

-Once you have pluged in your TREZOR you'll see a dialog on the myTREZOR.com website asking you if you want to update.
+Once you have plugged in your TREZOR you'll see a dialog on the myTREZOR.com website asking you if you want to update.

 .. image:: images/doyouwanttoupdate.png